alkhatiba/alkhatiba.github.io/aboutme.md

 ### My story

-My name is [insert name], and I am an aspiring developer who has a unique background in engineering.
+My name is Ahmad Alkhatib, and I am an aspiring developer who has a unique background in engineering.
 I've always been passionate about the potential of technology to solve real-world problems, and I'm now focused on using my skills to create software solutions that can make a positive impact on society.